divio/divio-cloud-docs/introduction/django/django-05-database.rst

 ~~~~~~~

 For development purposes when working locally, we should also have a database.
 It's not so easy to set up the right
-version of Postgres locally, especially when working with multiple projects, and as a result many Django developers
+version of Postgres locally, especially when working with multiple applications, and as a result many Django developers
 content themselves with using SQLite locally, simply because it's an easy-to-use default.
 However, it's much better to
 use the same database in development as you do in deployment, and Docker Compose can take care of this for you too.
 Edit your ``docker-compose.yml`` to add some new lines: